Jeffrey W. Pollard

 Threat Assessment, Psychotherapy, Higher Education Policy, Substance Use/Abuse

 Dr. Pollard is a Board Certified Licensed Psychologist, co-founder of Mason's Threat Assessment Team, former Executive Director of Counseling and Psychological Services, Professor of Psychology, and threat management consultant.
-He is currently Adjunct Faculty in the Department of Criminology, Law and Society where he teaches threat assessment and he serves as the Behavioral Science Advisor to Mason's Police Department.
+He is currently Adjunct Faculty in the Department of Criminology, Law and Society where he teaches threat assessment and he serves as a Psychologist to Mason's Police Department.
 He has previously taught courses in advanced psychotherapy, addiction, general psychology, statistical analysis, the psychology of men, motivation, personality, and group psychotherapy.
 His publication topics include threat assessment, psychotherapy, campus violence, higher education policies, stigma in psychotherapy, and offender treatment among other topics.
 He is recognized by the US DHS Office of Intelligence & Analysis as a Master Trainer in Threat Assessment.

 Among publications on violence prevention, Dr. Pollard coedited Campus Violence: Kinds Causes and Cures published in 1993 and more recently co-authored University Counseling Centers’ Role in Campus Threat Assessment and Management in The Journal of Threat Assessment and Management.
 His research on student alcohol use included a 15-year longitudinal study that furthered understanding of the impact of drinking on academic performance and interpersonal violence.
 Dr. Pollard's recent projects include the Virginia Tech Victims Family Outreach Foundation where he served as a member of the Advisory Council for the 32 National Campus Safety Initiative.
 He also served on the Advisory Board for the Consortium for the Advancement of Threat Assessment and Management in Higher Education.
 He was an invited subject matter expert at the Campus Threat Assessment Summit sponsored by the U.S. Department of Justice, Office of Community Oriented Policing Services (COPS) and assisted in developing the curriculum for national campus threat assessment training sponsored by COPS.
 He has testified before the United States congress in support of the Violence Against Women Act (VAWA) as well as for increased federal resources dedicated to the mental health of returning veterans.
 He has advocated in Congress for H.R.
 838, the Threat Assessment, Prevention, and Safety (TAPS) Act.